hpcsheffield/2014-01-14-manchester/shell/README.md

 You will see that `find` is a program that sits inside of the `/usr/bin` directory.

-So ... when we enter a program name, like `ls`, and hit enter, how does the shell know where to look for that program?
-How does it know to run `/bin/ls` when we enter `ls`.
+You could have an executable program anywhere on the filesystem.
+When we enter a program name, like `ls`, and hit enter, how does the shell know where to look for that program?

+How does it know to run `/bin/ls` when we enter `ls` and not `/home/me/usr/bin/ls`?

 The answer is that when we enter a program name and hit enter, there are a few standard places that the shell automatically looks.
 If it can't find the program in any of those places, it will print an error saying "command not found".
 Enter the command:

     echo $PATH

 This will print out the value of the `PATH` environment variable.
-Notice that a list of directories, separated by colon characters, is listed.
+Notice that a list of directories, separated by colon characters, is returned.
 These are the places the shell looks for programs to run.
 If your program is not in this list, then an error is printed.
 The shell ONLY checks in the places listed in the `PATH` environment variable.

+*Note: You can modify the PATH environment variable; adding special directories containing the programs you have written; this is super useful on Iceberg, where you can't install programs into /bin or /usr/bin*

 Navigate to the `shell` directory and list the contents.
 You will notice that there is a program (executable file) called `hello` in